wolfd/thunner/README.md

 Configuration of thunner is via `~/.thunnerrc`.
 An example file is as follows:

         email <your e-mail address here>
         pass <your password here>
-	      color mycolor blue default
+        deviceid 1234567890123456
+        color myhighlight black yellow
+        color mynormal white black
+        assign myhighlight current-item
-	      assign mycolor header-text
+        assign mynormal text

-`email` and `pass` are required (yes, plaintext password is not exactly secure).
+`email`, `pass` and `deviceid` are required (yes, plaintext password is not exactly secure).
 Spaces are allowed in `pass`.
 Any number of `color` and `assign` lines are allowed.

+An "app password" can be used to avoid storing your Google password in plaintext, this is strongly recommended.
+These can be obtained [here](https://security.google.com/settings/security/apppasswords).
+App passwords are also the only way to use thunner if you have 2-factor auth set up.

+`deviceid` is a mobile device ID.
+This 16-digit hexadecimal string can be found by dialing `*#*#8255#*#*` or downloading [this DeviceID app](https://play.google.com/store/apps/details?id=com.evozi.deviceid) from the Google Play Store.

 `color` takes three arguements: a name (which the user chooses), a foreground colour and a background colour.
 Foreground and background colours can be of the following values: